On the Relationship Between Monotone and Squared Probabilistic Circuits: Tensorized Inception PCs

+However, the sum-to-product connection is no longer dense.
+In particular, writing we have the following relationship between the sum and product node tensors:

+We illustrate the structure of this sum region in Figure \ref{fig:tensorPC}.
+On a high level, the connections between the groups of nodes in Figure \ref{fig:tensorPC} can be viewed as a standard, monotone PC; in particular, the value of each sum group is simply an weighted sum of its children.
+However, each weighted edge is between 2D groups of ``squared'' nodes, rather than between scalar nodes.

+The complexity of a forward pass can be deduced from the tensor contraction in Equation \ref{eqn:tensor_contract}.
+In Table \ref{tbl:complexity}, we compare the parameter counts (i.e., memory cost) and time complexity of a forward pass for each region, between monotone, squared and Inception PCs; where $B$ is the size of the data batch.
+It can be seen that Inception PCs have the same number of parameters/complexity as monotone and squared PCs when setting $N_2 = 1$ and $N_1 = 1$ respectively, except with the complexity differing for squared PCs: this is because one can perform the squaring only once-per-batch in this special case \cite{LoconteICLR24}.

+As with previous works \citep{peharz2020einsum}, we organize the circuit into layers (sets of regions that can be computed simultaneously) to further take advantage of GPU parallelization.
 For training, we use gradient descent on the negative log-likelihood of the training set.
-We use Wirtinger derivatives \citep{kreutz2009complex} in order to optimize the complex weights and input functions.
-To achieve numerical stability, we use a variant of the log-sum-exp trick for complex numbers; details can be found in Appendix \ref{apx:logsumexp_complex}.
+In the case of using complex parameters, we use Wirtinger derivatives \citep{kreutz2009complex} in order to optimize the complex weights and input functions.
+To achieve numerical stability, we use a variant of the log-sum-exp trick for complex numbers, which we describe in Appendix \ref{apx:logsumexp_complex}.